 As time went on and I got married and had a family of my own, I kept up with the La Vigilia tradition but I've broadened my culinary horizons quite a bit.
 My grandmother fried those shrimp and scallops and put the squid in her g̶r̶a̶v̶y̶ sauce because that’s what everybody liked.
 Now I change things up here and there and love try new seafood and recipes.

-Here’s what’s on my menu this Christmas eve.
-As you can tell from the title of this blog post, I'm not making seven fishes this year, especially with a vegetarian and a picky eater in the house.
-So Feast of the Four Fishes it is.
+Here’s what’s on my menu this Christmas Eve.
+As you can see, I'm not making seven fishes this year, especially with a vegetarian and a picky eater in the house.
+So Feast of the Four Fishes it is, folks, and I promise you it will be just as good.
 I hope you’ll give these recipes a try.
 They are delish, full of flavor and couldn't be any simpler to prepare.

 Oh and before I forget!
 Una cena senza vino e come un giorno senza sole!
 That means "a day without wine is a day without sunshine".
-I'd suggest pairing these dishes with a good white wine: Terre Valse Cococciola or Contadi Castaldi Franciacorta Brut (both under $20) would be perfecto!
+I'd suggest pairing these dishes with a good white wine or chardonnay: Belfiore Chardonnay Trevenezie I.G.T. or Cantina Di Solopaca Fiano would be perfecto!

 This is my super simple red clam sauce.
 Ducking from all the nonnas: I use a jar marinara sauce as my base for the clam sauce.
 Specifically, I use Rao’s.
 Check out the full list of ingredients, and tell me why I shouldn’t:

 Imported Italian tomatoes, imported olive oil, fresh onions, salt, fresh garlic, fresh basil, black pepper, oregano.